 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Whether you’re adding new heat runs in a basement or changing the layout of an existing HVAC system, you’ll probably be working with round metal ductwork pipe.
 We invited Bob Schmahl to give us a few pointers.
 Bob’s been a tin bender for more than 40 years.
 He insists he still doesn’t know everything about ductwork, but we weren’t convinced.
 These tips should help make your next job run that much smoother.

 Install dampers at the registers to adjust airflow

 Adding heat runs in a basement may change the airflow in the ductwork going to other rooms.
-Each register should have its own damper that can be accessed for adjustment.
+Each register should have its own damper that can be accessed for adjustment in order to air balance.
 If those dampers can’t be accessed from below, you’ll want to install them close enough to the register so that you can reach them through the register opening.
 Bob likes 4 x 10-in. boots (not shown)—you can easily fit your hand in them to adjust dampers, and there are more grate cover options for that size.